 - Autosave: In the original 1981 version the game saved your situation every time you entered a room or died.
 If you died you could prevent this by opening the disk drive's door, then re-booting.
 The game would start up again right where you entered the room.

 - Back Stab: You do double damage to opponents if you attacked them from behind.
 In the sequel, your character could backstab and kill any Nazi soldier in one hit if you had the dagger equipped.

 - Beat Them at Their Own Game: A common tactic is to stick up a guard with an empty gun, rob the guard for any bullets, then shoot him immediately afterwards.

 - Collision Damage: If a Nazi knows you're an enemy and touches you it's an immediate Game Over.

 - Deadly Walls: Bumping into a wall stuns the player for several seconds.
 Not particularly lethal unless he's being chased by a soldier at the time…

 - Die, Chair!
 Die!: All of the walls (except for the four main ones) in each room, along with all of the chests, can be destroyed with grenades.

 - Dressing as the Enemy

-- Elite Mooks: Unlike regular Nazis, the SS Soldiers will instantly recognize you even if you're wearing a uniform.
+- Elite Mooks: Unlike regular Nazis, the SS Soldiers can see through the uniform you might be wearing.
 They're also harder to kill due to their bulletproof vests.